-3-9 Replacing the Fan Assembly
+3-10 Replacing the Fan Assembly

-Voltages can be present within the server whenever an AC power source is connected.
+- Voltages can be present within the server whenever an AC power source is connected.
 This voltage is present even when the main power switch is in the off position.
-Ensure that the system is powered-down and all power sources have been disconnected from the server prior to replacing a system fan.

-Failure to observe these warnings could result in personal injury or damage to equipment.
+Ensure that the system is powered-down and all power sources have been disconnected from the server prior to replacing a system fan. - Failure to observe these warnings could result in personal injury or damage to equipment.

-Follow these instructions to replace a fan assembly:
+Follow these instructions to replace the fan assembly:

-- 1. Flip the latches on the top of the fan outwards. - 2.
-Using the latches, lift up the fan assembly from the chassis. - 3.
+- 1. Lift up the fan assembly from the chassis. - 2.
 Reverse the previous steps to install the replacement fan assembly.

-3-10 Removing and Installing the Power Supply
+3-11 Replacing the Power Supply